Why Choose Our Lady of Mercy?

 My son had no problem transitioning to middle school due to the organization skills and depth of learning he received in 5th grade from Miss Degnan.

-My son will have no problem writing a paper in high school and college because of the phenomenal education he received in 8th grade from Mrs. Read.
+My son will have no problem writing a paper in high school and college because of the phenomenal education he received in at Mercy.

 Each year in between he learned a new life-long skill that will guide him.